lculibrk/DupCaller/README.md

 DupCallerCall.py -b ${sample}.bam -f reference.fa -o {output_predix} -p {threads} -n {normal.bam} -g germline.vcf.gz -m noise_mask.bed.gz -x True
 ```

-Please see "Paramters" section for explanation of all parameters.
+Please see "Parameters" section for explanation of all parameters.
 See "Results" section for descriptions of all result files in the output folder

 #### Parameters